baileydauterman/recipes/docs/food/Amish_Friendship_Bread.md

 2. In a small bowl, make a mixture of sugar and cinnamon.
 3. Prepare two loaf pans, one Bundt pan, or a 9X13 baking dish by greasing the pans and coating with the cinnamon-sugar mixture, reserving some for topping.
 Set aside.
 (Note: Tin loaf pans are excellent for making Friendship Bread.)
-4. Combine oil, eggs, ½ c. milk, and vanilla in a large glass or non-metal bowl, mixing well.
+4. Combine oil, eggs, &frac12; cup milk, and vanilla in a large glass or non-metal bowl, mixing well.
-5. Add 2 c. flour, 1 c. sugar, baking powder, salt, baking soda, cinnamon, pudding, and raisins to egg mixture; do not mix.
+5. Add 2 cup flour, 1 cup sugar, baking powder, salt, baking soda, cinnamon, pudding, and raisins to egg mixture; do not mix.
-6. In separate medium glass or nonmetal bowl, using wooden spoon, mix together 1 c. flour and 1 c. sugar.
-Gradually add 1 c. milk, keeping mixture smooth.
+6. In separate medium glass or nonmetal bowl, using wooden spoon, mix together 1 cup flour and 1 cup sugar.
+Gradually add 1 cup milk, keeping mixture smooth.
 7. Add Amish Friendship Bread Starter from container or plastic bag, mixing in gently with a wooden spoon.
 8. Add approximately 1 cup  of the resulting mixture into the egg/flour/raisin mixture.
 With a wooden spoon, mix egg/flour/raisin/starter mixture together well.
 9. Pour batter into the prepared pans; sprinkle reserved cinnamon-sugar mixture on top.
 10. Bake at 325 degrees for approximately 1 hour or until toothpick inserted in center comes out clean.
 Do not over-bake.
 11. Allow to cool in pans.
 This bread freezes well.
-12. Of the remaining new starter mixture, put 1 c. each into three plastic or glass containers or gallon ziplock freezer bags.
+12. Of the remaining new starter mixture, put 1 cup each into three plastic or glass containers or gallon ziplock freezer bags.
 13. Keep one starter for yourself and give two starters to friends with the instructions for Amish Friendship Bread Starter (today is Day 1), or make additional batches of Friendship Bread to give away.